Birth Injury Prevention

 Throughout pregnancy and during delivery, medical professionals should monitor the mother and baby for signs of fetal distress, which indicate that the baby is likely being deprived of oxygen.
 Fetal distress signs include:

 It is especially important to watch for signs of distress during delivery.
-Among other things, this means monitoring the fetal heart rate.
-This can be accomplished through an external or internal fetal monitor.
+This means monitoring the fetal heart rate using an external or internal fetal monitor.
 For most pregnancies, it is often necessary to have continuous heart rate monitoring.

 3. Preventing premature birth, and minimizing risks if it is inevitable

 Infants who are born prematurely often have underdeveloped organs, weak immune systems, and low birth weights.
-These factors increase their susceptibility to birth injuries and subsequent neonatal brain damage/disabilities.
-Fortunately, doctors are often able to prevent premature birth.
-This entails recognizing and mitigating risk factors, such as incompetent cervix/cervical insufficiency.
+These factors increase their susceptibility to birth injuries.
+Fortunately, doctors are often able to prevent premature birth by recognizing and mitigating risk factors.
 Three relatively common interventions are:

 In some cases, premature birth may be inevitable, or even medically necessary (if another pregnancy complication outweighs the risks associated with premature birth, doctors may recommend an early C-section or labor induction).